MihailN93/rsschool-cv/cv.md

 ## Contacts
 * Locations: Moscow
-* email: m9252055546@gmail.com
+* Email: m9252055546@gmail.com
-* fb: Mihail Novitskiy
+* FaceBook: Mihail Novitskiy

-## Опыт
+## About me
-* более 3х лет работы в диджитал компаниях в роди проект менеджера
+I have been working as a project manager for over 3 years.
+I want to learn to design and develop in this direction

-## Инструменты которыми владею:
+## Skiils
-* Jira
-* Figma
+* HTML (basic)
-* Photoshop
+* CSS (basic)